maxproske/learn-supply-chain-security/README.md

 The idea of a **supply chain** comes from manufacturing - it's the long chain of suppliers needs to produce a factory's output.
 Physical supply chains have been a mess since the pandemic, and software isn't much different.

 **Supply chain attacks are on the rise**, leaking Personally Identifiable Information (PII), inserting ransomware and backdoors into healthcare, finance, government, and energy sectors, posing a **risk to human safety**.
+It's wack-a-mole, and it's not new - You don't get value out of time securing something that nobody is spending time attacking.

 Modern package managers (npm for JavaScript, pip for Python, cargo for Rust) automatically pull in hundreds if not thousands of direct and indirect (**transitive**) packages from cryptography to datepickers.